 Again, it may be that these generalised disadvantages are not a concern for your business or there may be other specific negative impacts of a four-day week on your business, but drawbacks may include:

-- Employees may struggle to fit their week’s work into four days – this may not be something which all employees welcome, they may become unduly stressed if they have to compress all their work into four days instead of five and may prefer to spread their work out and ensure that quality is not affected by rushing work.
+A solution may be to carefully redesign work schedules and expectations to ensure that workloads are manageable within the four-day framework, potentially updating key performance indicators to focus more on output than hours workers.
+Employers could also explore offering flexibility in how tasks are completed, invest in training and technology to enhance efficiency, or simply offering salaried employment contracts that do not provide for overtime, providing clearer cost predictability while incentivising productivity. - Employees may struggle to fit their week’s work into four days – this may not be something which all employees welcome, they may become unduly stressed if they must compress all their work into four days instead of five.
+They may prefer to spread their work out and ensure that quality is not affected by rushing work.

-- Employees may find this more difficult to fit around their existing work/life routine – some employees may have perfected their routine over time and now feel they have the right balance and have made arrangements in other aspects of their life, whether this be leisure activities after work or childcare.
-So, to disrupt that may be something which is unwelcome by these employees.
+A solution may be to reevaluate workloads and redistribute tasks to ensure they are realistic within the shorter timeframe, or to offer flexible working arrangements where employees can choose whether to work a condensed week or maintain a traditional five-day schedule, based on their personal preferences and productivity styles. - Employees may find this more difficult to fit around their existing work/life routine – some employees may have perfected their routine over time and now feel they have the right balance having made arrangements in other aspects of their life, whether this be leisure activities after work or childcare.
+So, to disrupt that may be unwelcome by these employees.

-- consult with workers about the changes and provide them with notice (unless agreed otherwise); and
+- consult with workers about the changes and provide them with notice (unless agreed otherwise)

 How to implement a four-day working week for my business

-The situation is a little more complicated if you already have employees working different days and hours to that which you are now looking to propose.
+The situation is a little more complicated if you already have employees working different days and hours.

 Below are some key points you may want to consider: